A new form of political communication?

 would stymie our state.

-Yes, I like that much better.Explore posts in the same categories: culture, politics comment below, or link to this permanent URL from your own site.
+Yes, I like that much better.culture, politics comment below, or link to this permanent URL from your own site.